Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Ask the Oracle.md

 If you're in a game with other players, you can talk it out.
 Brainstorming together will lead you to interesting answers you might not have thought of on your own.

 You can also use random generators to help inspire and answer.
-See [[Ironsworn Chapter 6 - Oracles|Oracle Tables]] for creative prompts and random results.
+See [[06 Chapter - Oracles|Oracle Tables]] for creative prompts and random results.
 Or use your preferred tolls, such as an online generator for interesting names, or a set of tarot cards, or rune stones for visual inspiration.
 When asking an open-ended question, use tools which offer a spark of inspiration instead of a definitive response.
 Your creative mind will lead you naturally from an abstract concept to a relevant answer, adding exciting and surprising dimension to your story.

 #### Questions upon Questions
 You can come back to the yes/no table and ask a follow-up question to clarify or affirm a result.
 However, you should avoid leaning too heavily on asking questions (or this move in general).
 Don't let one question snowball into a series of more specific questions.
 Even when playing solo, oracles should be the spice of your game, not the main course.
 Ask a question or two, decide what it means, and move on.
 When in doubt, follow your gut.
 Your first instinct is probably the right one.
 Go with it.